nambin/gsu.tax/README.md

 # GSU Tax Calculator

-A zero-dependency, browser-based tool for processing Morgan Stanley MHTML reports to simplify tax filing for GSU (Global Stock Units) and other stock programs.
+A zero-dependency, browser-based tool for processing Morgan Stanley MHTML reports to simplify tax filing for Alphabet GSU (Global Stock Units).
+This is written for Google employees in South Korea.

 ## Overview